jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

     allow you to reload the settings and tweak your processing if desired.

 #.
 To make for easy analysis or plotting outside of RAW, you can export the
     parameter plot data to csv.
-Right click on the Rg plot (or the I(0) or MW plots) and select "Export data as CVS", then save it in the **Tutorial_data/multiseries_data** folder as cytc_avg_timeseries.csv.
+Right click on the |Rg| plot (or the I(0) or MW plots) and select "Export data as CVS", then save it in the **Tutorial_data/multiseries_data** folder as cytc_avg_timeseries.csv.

+    *   Note: All this data is available from the individual profiles, and
+        |Rg|, I(0), and MW can be exported from the series control panel.
+        This is just a convenient way to get it.

     *   Try: Open the CSV file in Excel or a similar program.